Birds of Northbridge Golf Course

 The most special birds are those that depend on the four freshwater ponds the Club built to irrigate the fairways without using the public water supply.
 Many of these birds are easily found on the course or the surrounding trails, adding to the enjoyment of golfers and the public alike.

-All photographs in this gallery were taken on and around the course by Mike Kilburn.
+All photographs in this gallery were taken on and around the course by Northbridge resident Mike Kilburn.
 Local birders have documented species found nowhere else in the Willoughby region, and there remains every indication that this exceptional record will continue to grow.
-We look forward to sharing more with you via the Northbridge Golf Club social media pages.
+We look forward to sharing more with you via our social media pages.

 Meet the Birds